ayoskovich/personalSite/content/home/posts.md

 weight = 2  # Order that this section will appear.

 title = "Blog"
-subtitle = "My random thoughts..."
+subtitle = "My random thoughts"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.